 Top Keto-friendly Creamers For Your Coffee

-The good news is that we’ve found three delicious keto-approved coffee creamers that don’t contain refined sugars or additives that will make you sick to your stomach or kick you out of ketosis.
+The good news is that we’ve found four delicious keto-approved coffee creamers that don’t contain refined sugars or additives that will make you sick to your stomach or kick you out of ketosis.

 We’ve also listed the pros and cons to each so that you can pick the one that works best for you.
 Now you can have your coffee creamer and drink it, too.